Boxadactle/BoxHud/README.md

 Choose from **10 crosshair styles** with full color control.
 Includes a **Dynamic Crosshair Mode** that changes color based on:
-- Whether an entity is in range (turns red or green)
+- Whether an entity is in range (red)
-- If you're about to land a critical hit
+- If you're about to land a critical hit (dark red)
-- When reloading a crossbow or similar item
-- Whether a block is within range for interaction
+- Whether a block is within range for interaction (green)

 ### 🖱️ User-Friendly Widget GUIs
 ![widget move GUI](https://boxadactle.dev/img/boxhud/widget_move.png)